mormond/ethereum-consortium-orchestration/README.md

    * For example, the following would start a new founder deployment, creating a new resource group called "test123" in the west europe region
       * __.\\deploy.consortium.ps1 -rgName "test123" -location westeurope -chosenDeploymentType founder__
    * There are a number of mandatory parameter values.
 All the paramaters are documented in the __deploy.consortium__ PowerShell script
+7. Once the process finally completes, login to the Azure portal to see the resources that have been created
+8. A limitation of the Azure API means that the VNET Integration feature will not work correctly until it has been reset from the portal
+   * Login to the Azure portal
+   * Find the resource group created by the deployment and select the "Virtual network gateway" resource
+   * Reset the virtual network gateway using the option under "Support and Troubleshooting"
+9. You are all set.